Which Type of 4.0 Leader Are You?

 - Disruption Drivers: Two main characteristics distinguish these leaders: they invest in new technologies to disrupt their markets and competitors as well as making technology investments that achieve or exceed business outcomes.
 They are more confident towards their ability to lead this new revolution.
 With their rather holistic approach to decision-making, they are more persuaded that their organizations are prepared to capitalize on these new opportunities.

 - Talent Champions: This type of leader puts great focus on properly preparing their workforce and future talents to succeed in the 4.0 era.
+They take pride in their responsibility to train others as believe they know which skill sets are needed by their company to succeed.
+They see their workforce composition as being well-rounded and carefully crafted.
+Their socially driven initiatives have been shown to generate new revenue streams.

 And now, you.
 Which type of leader are you or which one would you like to be?